 CV / Biography

-Dr Lorand Bartels is a University Senior Lecturer in Law in the Faculty of Law and a Fellow of Trinity Hall at the University of Cambridge, where he teaches international law, WTO law and EU law.
+Dr Lorand Bartels is Reader in International Law in the Faculty of Law and a Fellow of Trinity Hall at the University of Cambridge, where he teaches international law, WTO law and EU law.
 He holds degrees in English literature and law from the University of New South Wales and a PhD in law from the European University Institute.
+He was previously a University Lecturer (2007-11) and a University Senior Lecturer (2011-16).
+Before joining Cambridge, Dr Bartels was a Lecturer in International Economic Law at the University of Edinburgh (2003-2007).
+He also spent a year as an Alexander von Humboldt Fellow and an AHRC Research Fellow at the Max Planck Institute for Comparative Public Law and International Law, Heidelberg (2007).

-Dr Bartels is a member of the ILA's study group on free trade agreements and of the Executive Council of the Society of International Economic Law, which he helped to establish.
+Dr Bartels is a member of the ILA's study group on free trade agreements and helped to establish the Society of International Economic Law.
 He is a general editor of the Cambridge International Trade and Economic Law Series (CUP), an associate editor of the Journal of World Trade and an editorial board member of several journals, including the Journal of International Economic Law, the Journal of International Dispute Settlement and Legal Issues of Economic Integration.